-Through using a modified therapeutic community (MTC), the Skills Program employs a multidisciplinary treatment approach aimed at teaching participants basic educational and social skills over a 12-month period.
+Through using a modified therapeutic community (MTC), the Skills Program employs a multidisciplinary treatment approach aimed at teaching participants basic educational and social skills.
 The goal of the program is to increase the academic achievement and adaptive behavior of this group of individuals, thereby improving their institutional adjustment and likelihood for successful community reentry.
 Some participants may become Mental Health Companions; these individuals are carefully screened and serve as supports and role models for Skills Program participants.